txmxmx/rere_tg_bot/README.md

 It is programmed to transmit information.

-To your repository and my contact details
+To your repository, my contact details and weather